tlevine/www.thomaslevine.com/content/!/variables/index.md

 how I've been writing it so far, so we are predicting life expectency (*y*) based on income per person (*x*).
 Let's say that we have measured the income per person of another country but don't know the life expectency.
-We can use our model to predict it!
+We can use our equation to predict it!
 Here's a new row

 Year | Country | Life expectancy (years) | Income Per Person
 ---- | ------- | ----------------------- | -----------------
 2012 | China       | <!-- 75 --> unknown |  $9,502

-We know China's income per person *x*, so let's plug that into our model equation to predict China's life expectency.
+We know China's income per person *x*, so let's plug that into our equation to predict China's life expectency.

 $$y = 32 + 4.239 * log\left(9502\right)$$